jacm365/zoefin/README.md

 # zoefin
-Finds closest users to a selected user using their zip code data
+Finds the closest users to a selected user using their zip code data.